 Go Minneapolis is your home for exclusive experiences and deals in Minneapolis.
 Find all the best Minneapolis coupons here and save on attractions, restaurants and hotels in Minneapolis.» visit go.minneapolis.org for exclusive deals and experiences

-We have announced three sustainability goals related to waste, energy, and water.
-These initiatives are in the planning and design phase.
-With all three goals, we have developed oversight, design, and implementation teams consisting of staff from all levels and departments in the organization.
-Below are the highlights of the goals and their initiatives:
+Our three sustainability goals are related to waste, energy and water.
+With all three goals, we have developed oversight, design and implementation teams consisting of staff from all levels and departments in the organization.

-To see the 2012 Waste Initiatives results, view the PDF below:
+To see the 2012 and 2013 waste initiative results, view the PDF below:

-Our energy goal is to further reduce our energy usage by 10% by 2015.
-This goal is in addition to a usage reduction of almost 21%, which occurred just before our ‘benchmark’ period.
-We are accomplishing this goal through retro-commissioning, improved scheduling of staff (we eliminated our overnight shift) and energy systems, as well as a series of lighting upgrades.
-For example, we are in the process of retrofitting the lighting in our Exhibition Hall A to LEDs.
-This project is expected to reduce the energy needed for lighting that area by over 72%.
-The installation of high speed roll-up doors in our exhibition halls will reduce heating and cooling costs.
-Both these projects were primarily funded by federal stimulus grants.
-As a result of retro-commissioning and eliminating our overnight staff shift we reduced our energy use from 143,913,907 kBTUs in 2009 to 136,624,506 kBTUs in 2011.
+We have reduced our annual energy usage by 32% over the last 3 years and our current energy goal is an additional 5% by 2015.
+We are accomplishing this goal through retro-commissioning, improved scheduling of staff (we eliminated our overnight shift) and energy systems, as well as a series of LED lighting upgrades.
+We converted all of our exhibit halls to LED and are currently working in the lobbies and meeting rooms to upgrade as well.
+This project is expected to reduce the energy needed for lighting all areas by over 72%.
+The installation of high speed roll-up doors in our exhibition halls is reducing heating and cooling costs as well as providing better access control for our clients.
+These projects were substantially supported by local utility rebates as well as federal stimulus grants.
+The combination of retro-commissioning, LED lighting and moving all staff to day hours created an energy reduction from 181,368,655 kBTUs in 2009 to 123.699,940 kBTUs in 2012.